andreasm80/blog.local/content/posts/2024-12-09-evpn-and-route-types/index.md

 By having protocols like VXLAN to create overlay networks in place it provides the ability to extend my layer 2 subnets across my layer 3 fabric.
 Managing this at scale though can be hard if not the right mechanisms is in place to accommodate a very dynamic environment such as vm sprawl, multiple tenants etc, we need something that can manage the reachability information in a clever, controlled and scalable way and something that understands network virtualization overlay.

 I can use static routes then?
-Well in theory I could, but that will just defeat the purpose of scalability and simpler management and there is no reason to build a spine-leaf fabric to begin with.
+Well, in theory, I could, but that would defeat the purpose of scalability and simpler management, leaving no reason to build a spine-leaf fabric to begin with.

 BGP?
 Yes, it is a very good start.
 But I cant use regular BGP.